trackerproject/trackeRapp/README.md

 Please see the [**tour de
 trackeRapp**](https://trackerproject.github.io/trackeRapp/) to learn
 about the **trackeRapp** and all its capabilities, including many tutorial videos and visualisations.
-The following are screenshots from the **trackeRapp** web interface:
+The following are a few screenshots from the **trackeRapp** web interface

 <img src="README_files/evening_sessions.png" alt="Session summaries" width="95%" />
 <p class="caption">